 At this point essentially every major observatory on the planet was engaged in the supernova hunt.
-The proof came in March of 2003 with GRB 030329.
+The proof came in March of 2003 with GRB 030329 discovered by HETE 2.
 This burst proved to be relatively nearby, only three billion light years away!
 Right next door compared to the 12 billion light years of GRB 971214.
+This was a statistically rare event making this one discovery well worth all the effort that went into the disaster of HETE 1 and the success of HETE 2, even if the latter had done nothing else.
 Everyone knew this was a good candidate from which to search for direct proof of the supernova connection.
 We certainly tried.
 We knew what to do: look after the gamma-ray burst for evidence of a rising contribution of supernova light and get a spectrum to prove what it was.
 Unfortunately our telescope was not quite sensitive enough for the task.
 Other observatories pinned it down, but there it was, just as expected.
 The early afterglow showed no evidence of a supernova, but about a week later, an extra contribution of light was seen.
-After the careful job was done of allowing for the still bright light of the afterglow itself, a spectrum was obtained and it was nearly identical to that of SN 1998bw a bona fide, if somewhat strange supernova.
-This was drop-dead proof that this gamma-ray burst arose in the explosion that created a supernova.
+After the careful job was done of allowing for the still bright light of the afterglow itself, a spectrum was obtained and it was nearly identical to that of SN 1998bw a bona fide, if somewhat strange, supernova.
+This was unambiguous proof that this gamma-ray burst arose in the explosion that created a supernova.